taehun-kmu/FMCL-Docker/.gitlab/issue_templates/Default.md

    https://gitlab-master.nvidia.com/cuda-installer/cuda/-/blob/master/doc/supported-tags.md

-   For those companies or individuals that do not want to upgrade to newer container images, we provide support in our build script provided in this same repository for self hosting older versions of the CUDA container images.
+   For those companies or individuals that do not want to upgrade to newer container images, we provide support in a build script provided in this same repository for self hosting older versions of the CUDA container images.
+See the project README for details.

    The CUDA container image support policy: https://gitlab-master.nvidia.com/cuda-installer/cuda/-/blob/master/doc/support-policy.md

-   Thank you for your understanding as our small team tries to navigate container security challenges.
+   Thank you for your understanding as our small team tries to navigate a challenging container security environment.

 **If the issue is not any of the above, then please create a ticket WITHOUT THIS TEXT.**